Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Results

-To highlight the specific properties of currencies where GRF outperforms the other methods, we split the assets into two groups.
-The first group (Group\_low) contains assets where GRF performance is low in comparison to the three other methods that were able to compete in some cases with GRF, namely QR, CAV, and GJR-GARCH.
-We add an asset into that group when at least two of the methods outperform GRF (in terms of loss difference) for that asset, separately for each time period.
-All other assets are sorted into the second group (Group\_high), indicating high performance of GRF.
 Table \ref{tab:crypto_dif_rel} summarizes the results over these groups for each time period and covariate.
 In each group, we take the mean over all cryptocurrencies of median values for each covariate.
 We then divide Group\_low by Group\_high.
-For example, An SER of 0.15 in Period 3 indicates that cryptocurrencies in Group\_low have, on average, a median SER that is only 15\% to that of Group\_high, or in other words, the median SER for Group\_high is around $6.7=\dfrac{1}{0.15}$ times higher than that of Group\_low on average.
+For example, an SER of 0.52 in Period 3 indicates that cryptocurrencies in Group\_low have, on average, a median SER that is 47\% to that of Group\_high, or in other words, the median SER for Group\_high is around $2.13=\dfrac{1}{0.47}$ times higher than that of Group\_low on average.
 We see that covariates of cryptocurrencies for which GRF performs better have much higher volatility (especially for the second and third period), a much higher SER\footnote{Apart from the first period where the only currency belonging to Group\_low is doge.}, indicating a larger concentration of supply at a lot of small addresses, a higher market capitalization, a lower rate of turnover (Velocity), and more active and total users.
 To summarize, this confirms the observation that GRF performs better for assets with highly varying returns that are traded by a large amount of users, which could thus also be prone to speculation.
-On the other side, methods such as QR or GJR-GARCH are better with more stable currencies that are used more as a hedging device (e.g. stablecoins).
+On the other had, methods such as QR or GJR-GARCH are better with more stable currencies that are used more as a hedging device (e.g. stablecoins).
 This confirms our findings from the backtests in Section~\ref{sec:crypto_results_backetesting}, where GRF excels in particular for currencies with high SER values, high volatility, and a large number of active users.